The Commonwealth Practicum Payment (CPP) provides a cost-of-living payment to ease financial pressure during placements.

 Bachelor & masters courses

-If you are a domestic student enrolled in eligible mandatory placement units, you will receive an email in your student email account from VU letting you know more information and how to apply.
+If you are a domestic student enrolled in eligible mandatory placement units, you will receive an email one month before the placement commencement date.

 You will receive an email to your student email account, with a link to a CPP application form.
 You will receive separate emails with individual application links for each eligible placement.